mtlynch/mtlynch.io/_posts/2018-02-28-why-i-quit-google.md

 # What's next?

 When I tell people I left Google, they assume I must have some brilliant startup idea.
-Only an *idiot* would leave a job as cushy Google Software Engineer.
+Only an *idiot* would leave a job as cushy as Google Software Engineer.

 But I am indeed an idiot with no idea.